 - Withdrawing from some, but not all people –Depressed teenagers usually keep up at least some friendships, while adults may completely isolate themselves.
 However, teens with depression may socialize less than before, pull away from their parents, or start hanging out with a different crowd.

-Here are some helpful tips on ways to manage your depression:
+Here are some helpful tips on ways to manage depression:

-- Knowledge: Knowing the warnings signs and symptoms can help you identify if you are feeling depressed.
+- Knowledge: Knowing the warning signs and symptoms can help you identify if you are feeling depressed.

 - Don’t wait: The quicker you begin seeking help for your depression, the faster and more effectively you can work through it.

-- Stay active!: Exercise can assist in increasing endorphins in the body which assist in increasing your mood.
+- Stay active!
+Exercise can increase endorphins in the body, which assist in increasing your mood.

 - Connect: Surround yourself with trusted, positive people who you feel safe and comfortable in confiding.

-- Eat healthy: Lots of sugar, fast food and process food can make you feel sluggish and tired.
+- Eat healthy: Lots of sugar, fast food, and processed food can make you feel sluggish and tired.
 Utilize more fruits, vegetables, and whole foods in your diet.
 Make sure to drink plenty of water.
 Find more tips on health and nutrition here!